 We are glad to see that you are interested in the Sea Cadet program at the George Washington Division for your son or daughter.
 This program requires 100% commitment from cadets and parents.
 Before jumping into the application process, here’s a little bit about the Sea Cadet program.
 Our Unit, the George Washington Division, is located at SUNY Maritime, 6 Pennyfield Ave.
 Bronx, NY.
 Our year-round monthly drills include activities in the classrooms, computer labs, pool, indoor gym, ship simulator, Marine obstacle course, and waterfront experience.
 Midshipmen from the college’s Naval Reserve Officers Training Corps (NROTC) help train the cadets during drills.
 During the summer and winter breaks, cadets can enroll in Advance Training, which includes seamanship, sailing, aviation, security, building robots, medical, STEM, SCUBA, submarines, photography, culinary, special forces training, and an international exchange program.

 1. VERIFY QUALIFICATIONS:

-Cadet must be a US citizen or permanent legal resident, 10-17 years of age, satisfactorily be enrolled in a public or private school or a certified home school program with a GPA of at least 2.0, be of good moral character, unmarried and remain single while in the program, and free of any felony convictions.
-Must be fully vaccinated against the COVID-19 virus.
+Cadet must be a US citizen or permanent legal resident, satisfactorily be enrolled in a public or private school or a certified home school program with a GPA of at least 2.0, in middle or high school, be of good moral character, unmarried and remain single while in the program, and free of any felony convictions.
+We strongly encourage cadets to be fully vaccinated against the COVID-19 virus.

 2. ATTEND AN OPEN HOUSE: